slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 c482b133-13b1-4678-bb2c-0de2d44c868d   Deployment   echo-server-deployment                    1      0      0      0       0      4m36s
 ```

-Now update the pod configuartion with an image that is _not_ allowed to run under this service account:
+Now update the pod definition with an image that is _not_ allowed to run under this service account:

 1. Edit the [image](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml#L23) in the deployment file.